marioalmonte/accessitrans-aria/readme.txt

 1. Once you've added the attributes, save the page or template
 2. Go to WPML → String Translation
-3. Filter by one of the "AccessiTrans ARIA Attributes_XXX" contexts
+3. Filter by the "AccessiTrans ARIA Attributes" context
 4. Translate the strings as you would with any other text in WPML

 = Best practices for optimal performance =

 For the best experience and website performance, follow these recommendations:

-1. **Enable all three registration formats** for maximum robustness:
-   * Direct format
-   * Prefix format
-   * Element ID format

-2. **Use the Force Refresh function** when translations aren't appearing as expected

-3. **Only browse your site in the primary language** while generating strings for translation.
-This prevents the plugin from registering strings that may have already been translated through other systems.
+1. **Browse your site in the primary language only** while generating strings for translation.
+This prevents registering duplicate strings.

+2. **Use the Force Refresh function** when translations aren't appearing as expected.

-4. **Disable capture methods after initial setup**:
+3. **Disable capture methods after initial setup**:
-   * Once you've captured all ARIA attributes for translation, we recommend disabling all capture methods in the plugin settings
+   * Once you've captured all ARIA attributes for translation, we recommend disabling all capture methods
    * This improves site performance and prevents additional strings from being registered in WPML
    * Re-enable the capture methods temporarily when you make changes to your site that include new ARIA attributes